navcoin/NavHub/content/news/2018-12-14-what-is-static-rewards.md

 The benefit of static rewards is that 3.3% is the maximum inflation rate NavCoin will have.
 As each year passes, the new coins make up a smaller & smaller amount relative to the total coins over time - effectively decreasing the inflation rate over time.

 ### Will the amount of NAV I receive when staking increase or decrease?

 You can see Craig's original post that talks about this.
-It is likely to increase to be at a minimum of 4% per year, and at the higher end 11%.
-This changes based on how many stakers there are - fewer participants means you’re more likely to stake, which means you receive more NAV.
+It is likely to increase, so that you can receive between 4% to 11% per year.
+This amount changes based on how many stakers there are - fewer participants means you’re more likely to stake, which means you receive more NAV.

 ### What is the best way to stake?

-**You essentially have two options for how to stake:**
+The two most common approaches to staking are:

-- Hardware options (NavPi & NavDroid) for staking are generally the best option, as they can run 24 hours a day while using only small amounts of electricity.
+1. **Dedicated hardware**.
+Hardware options (NavPi & NavDroid) for staking are generally the best option, as they can run 24 hours a day while using only small amounts of electricity.
 This will require the purchase of a hardware device (an ODROID is recommended).

-- The easiest way is to install the core wallet on your computer and have it running in the background.
+2. **On your computer**.
+The easiest approach is to install the core wallet on your computer and have it running in the background.
 Although to maximise your opportunities to stake, we would recommend eventually moving to a dedicated hardware option.

-We will soon be releasing an article that goes into more detail the best way to do this.
+We will soon be releasing an article that goes into more detail on the different ways to stake.

 ### Download the latest wallet

-So download the latest wallet to have your say on the static rewards soft fork!
+So [download the latest wallet](https://navcoin.org/en/wallets/#download-core) to have your say on the static rewards soft fork!